 WHY WE RECOMMEND WORLD NOMADS TRAVEL INSURANCE

 For long trips overseas, we have tested many travel insurance plans.
 The one which works best for us and we go on buying is World Nomads.
-They have flexible plans, a great customer service and competitive prices.
+They have flexible plans, a great customer service, and competitive prices and we really think it is the best option for a long trip to Europe.

 The cool thing about World Nomads is that they are travelers too so they created a service that covers the way they traveled.